g66shivam/WordItOut/README.md

 # WordItOut
 Vocabulary improving android application

-It contains words on three themes namely Technology, Geography and Animals User has to guess the correct word based on a hint provided.
+It contains words on three themes namely Technology, Geography and Animals..
+User has to guess the correct word based on a hint provided.
 Regardless of whether the user's guess is correct or incorrect, he will be provided the following things:-